 A comedic force from the Wayans dynasty who carved his own path with fearless, physical humor in landmark film spoofs.

-Marlon Wayans emerged from a family that redefined American sketch comedy, but he forged an identity built on elastic-faced commitment and unabashed silliness.
+Marlon Wayans co-wrote and starred in 'White Chicks' (2004), a comedy built on physical transformation and social satire.
 Younger than brothers Keenen and Damon, he first gained attention alongside sibling Shawn in the sitcom 'The Wayans Bros.'
-His true breakout was in film, where he became a cornerstone of the spoof genre.
-From the cult hit 'Don't Be a Menace' to the blockbuster 'Scary Movie,' Marlon's willingness to be the butt of the joke—often through exaggerated characters and outrageous impressions—proved wildly popular.
-He co-wrote and starred in hits like 'White Chicks,' showcasing a unique talent for physical transformation and social satire.
-While often working within the family business, Marlon has also pursued dramatic roles and stand-up, demonstrating a range that extends beyond the manic energy he's best known for.
+His film breakout came in the spoof genre.
+He played multiple exaggerated characters in the cult hit 'Don't Be a Menace' and then appeared in the blockbuster 'Scary Movie.'
+Wayans's willingness to be the butt of the joke—through outrageous impressions and elastic-faced commitment—proved wildly popular.
+He has also pursued dramatic roles and stand-up, demonstrating range beyond manic energy.

 1965–1980